nextflow-io/nextflow/docs/cli.md

 `-dump-hashes`
 : Dump task hash keys for debugging purposes.
-: :::{versionadded} 23.10.0
+: :::info[Version added: 23.10.0]
   You can use `-dump-hashes json` to dump the task hash keys as JSON for easier post-processing.
-See the {ref}`caching and resuming tips <cache-compare-hashes>` for more details.
+See the [caching and resuming tips ](cache-compare-hashes) for more details.
   :::

 `-e.<key>=<value>`